sakshidpatil3636/Admission-Form/README.md

 - **Education**
 - **Anti-Ragging Form Number**

-This project simplifies the admission process by collecting all necessary details in an organized and structured format.
+This project simplifies the admission process by collecting all necessary details in an organized and structured format, with interactive responses powered by JavaScript.

 ---

 ## **Technologies Used**
 - **Frontend**: HTML and CSS
+- **Action Responses**: JavaScript

 ---